SitePen/dstore/docs/Collection.md

 For the `dstore/Request`/`dstore/Rest` stores, you can define alternate serializations of filters to URL queries for existing or new methods by overriding the `_renderFilterParams`.
 This method is called with a filter object (and by default is recursively called by combinatorial operators), and should return a string serialization of the filter, that will be inserted into the query string of the URL sent to the server.

+The filter objects themselves consist of tree structures.
+Each filter object has two properties, the operator `type`, which corresponds to whichever operator was used (like `eq` or `and`), and the `args`, which  is an array of values provided to the operator.
+With `and` and `or` operators, the arguments are other filter objects, forming a hierarchy.
+When filter operators are chained together (through sequential calls), they are combined with the `and` operator (each operator defined in a sub-filter object).

 ## Collection API

 The following property and methods are available on dstore collections: